rafaelcapucho/marcio.io/content/about.md

 Hello World,

-I started to learn about programming when I was only 12 years old, self-taught, before I studied and graduated in Computer Science.
-Over the last 13 years I have been working on increasingly complex projects, mainly related to Distributed Systems, Web Crawlers and Servers, that way I gained a lot of experience with Big Data and Infrastructure.
+I started to learn about programming when I was only 12 years old, self-taught, before I graduated in Computer Science.
+Over the last 13 years I have been working on increasingly complex projects, mainly related to Distributed Systems, Web Crawlers and Servers, that way I gained a lot of experience with Big Data and Infrastructure, since 2008 mostly with Python.

-Over the last 13 years, I have been working with more than 20 languages, since 2008 mostly wih Python.
+Beyond the fact that I am a backend architect I would say that I do both, my frontend toolkit is composed mostly by ReactJS and SCSS.

-Beyond the fact that I am a backend architect I would say that I do both, my awesome frontend toolkit is composed mostly by ReactJS and SCSS.
+I work with Python at <a href="http://www.famoco.com" target="_blank">Famoco</a>, Belgium.

 From lead developer to companies around the world, programing has no barriers.